 Workers’ compensation is a mystery to many people across the nation.
 They know it’s out there, and they may ask in a joking way, “Can I get workers’ comp for this?” when they suffer a minor injury, but few actually know exactly what workers’ compensation is, how it works or what purpose it serves.
-When the time comes to actually file a claim, few know what to do and are dissuaded by fear that their boss will somehow stop them.
-Learn about workers’ comp in Columbia, SC, what it is, how you can file a claim and how an attorney can help you get coverage.
+When the time comes to actually file a workers’ compensation claim, few know what to do and are dissuaded by fear that their boss will somehow stop them.
+Learn about workers’ compensation in Columbia, South Carolina, what it is, how you can file a claim and how a workers’ compensation attorney can help you get coverage.

 Workers’ compensation, or workers’ comp, is a form of insurance that nearly all employers in the United States are required to carry.
 Its purpose is to protect both employers and employees when someone is injured or becomes ill in the course of their job.
 If you’re lifting a heavy box and injure your back, if you’re driving to a client’s home and are injured in an accident, if you get sick from construction dust in the air, or any other form of work-related ailment, you can collect workers’ compensation.